-Fundraising cards create a win-win-win scenario for the fundraising organization, customers who are buying the cards, and the local businesses.
+Fundraising cards with snap off key tags create a win-win-win scenario for the fundraising organization, customers who are buying the cards, and the local businesses.
 Depending on what cards they buy, customers get access to a variety of local deals and discounts.
 Local businesses including chain restaurants and retail stores get to promote their business and bring in fresh customers.
 The fundraising organization sell these cards directly to customers at around 90% profit.
 The accumulated profit then goes to a fundraising cause.

 How It All Works?